 Initial signs: Excessive panting is one of the first signs.
 Being dull or less responsive than normal.
 Other signs may include glazed eyes, excessive drooling, tachycardia (fast heart rate, can be felt through the chest or on the inside of the thigh) while resting, dizziness, lack of coordination or ataxia/wobbliness, fever, lethargy, and fainting.

-Severe cases (potentially life threatening) - Collapse, difficulty breathing, swelling of the throat, convulsions, vomiting, diarrhea, gum/tongue color changes from normal pink to blue or bright red.
+Severe cases (potentially life-threatening) – Collapse, difficulty breathing, swelling of the throat, convulsions, vomiting, diarrhea, gum/tongue colour changes from normal pink to blue or bright red.